 In the concept of Idiosyncratic Risk, the investors can decrease, or even eliminate, the level of company-specific risk in any individual share by owning a sufficiently broad, diversified portfolio.
 It refers to the underlying reasons that can negatively influence single security or a small group of assets.
-Systematic risk is the opposite of idiosyncratic risk, and it relates to more prominent tendencies that affect the entire financial system or a vast market.
+Systematic risk is the opposite of risk, and it relates to more prominent tendencies that affect the entire financial system or a vast market.

 Example of Idiosyncratic Risk: